 After Paul Dillon’s son Patrick was diagnosed with DM at the age of one, his four-year-old daughter Katelynn, wife, and several members of his wife’s family were tested and diagnosed with the condition.
 On Giving Tuesday 2018, Paul launched a Facebook fundraiser for Myotonic.

 “I was shocked at the outpouring of family and friends,” Paul said.
 “We had people donating that I didn’t expect to see donating.”

 Facebook had suggested he post $1,000 as his fundraising goal, but the support he received quickly raised his goal.
 He posted a revised goal of $4,500 and ended surpassing that with a total of $4,570.

 “It was very rewarding to see we could raise so much money,” he said.

-He also included a link to the MDF Impact page so donors could feel good about how their money would be spent.
-Among other things, the page shows how MDF allocates its funding with 87 cents of every dollar donated going to fund research or provide resources to families living with DM.
+He also included a link to the Myotonic Impact page so donors could feel good about how their money would be spent.
+Among other things, the page shows how Myotonic allocates its funding with 87 cents of every dollar donated going to fund research or provide resources to families living with DM.

 Some friends shared his appeal.
 Others made contributions through their employers to take advantage of employer matching programs.

 While only people with Facebook accounts can donate through Facebook, Paul said in the future he would promote the fundraising effort on other social media platforms to direct people to it.
 He also recommends thanking donors through posts and providing updates, which helped give added visibility to the campaign as it pushed it to the top of friends’ pages.

 “I think it’s something you can only do once a year,” he said.
 “But I would definitely do it again.”